-1928 Birthday of playwright Edward Albee, who will go on to write Who's Afraid of Virginia Woolf?, The Goat, Or Who Is Sylvia? and Pulitzer-winners, A Delicate Balance, Seascape and Three Tall Women.
+1928 Birthday of playwright Edward Albee, who writes Who's Afraid of Virginia Woolf?; The Goat, Or Who Is Sylvia?; and Pulitzer winners A Delicate Balance, Seascape, and Three Tall Women.

-1946 Birthday of actress and singer Liza Minnelli, star of Cabaret on film, and Broadway musicals including Flora, the Red Menace, The Rink, The Act and Minnelli on Minnelli among many other projects.
+1946 Birthday of actor and singer Liza Minnelli, star of Cabaret on film, and Broadway musicals including The Act, The Rink, and Flora, the Red Menace, among many other projects.

-1987 Jean Valjean begins his years of hiding from Javert as Les Misérables opens on Broadway.
-Alain Boublil and Claude-Michel Schonberg based their book on the novel by Victor Hugo.
-Music is provided by Schonberg and lyrics by Herbert Kretzmer.
+1987 Jean Valjean begins his years of hiding from Javert as Les Misérables opens on Broadway starring Colm Wilkinson and Terrence Mann.
+The adaptation of the classic Victor Hugo novel features a book by Alain Boublil and Claude-Michel Schönberg, music by Schönberg, and lyrics by Herbert Kretzmer.
 Trevor Nunn stages.
-Colm Wilkinson and Terrence Mann star as the arch enemies.
-It will run for 6,680 performances, and for a time become the second longest running show in Broadway history.
+It runs for 6,680 performances, and for a time becomes the second longest-running show in Broadway history.

 1998 The hills are revived!
-The 1959 Richard Rodgers and Oscar Hammerstein II musical The Sound Of Music undergoes a Broadway revival at the Martin Beck Theatre.
+A new production of Richard Rodgers and Oscar Hammerstein II's 1959 musical The Sound Of Music opens on Broadway at the Martin Beck Theatre.
 Rebecca Luker stars as the problem-to-be-solved Maria and Michael Siberry as the Captain with a flock of children.